 Criterion 7: To coordinate between state and local government and inter-municipal and regional planning

 The Applicant has conducted extensive public outreach to local government and planning agencies throughout the development and review of the Project.
 This has included the public outreach conducted in accordance with the requirements of the Article 10 process and the Public Involvement Program (PIP) plan prepared specifically for the Project, which includes frequent stakeholder consultation and other forms of engagement, public education, public meetings, ample notification periods, and public comment periods at key milestones.
-To the extent applicable, these outreach efforts and municipal/agency consultations satisfy the criterion related to participation in community based planning and collaboration.
+To the extent applicable, these outreach efforts and municipal/agency consultations satisfy the criterion related to participation in community based planning and collaboration (please see Exhibit 2 for additional information on public outreach).

 Criterion 8: To participate in community based planning and collaboration